ykeremy/ramp_mcp/README.md

 ### Ramp Setup

+The MCP server supports two authentication methods:

+#### Option 1: Client Credentials Flow (Shared Application Access)
 1. Create a new client from the Ramp developer page (Profile on top right > Developer > Create app)
 2. Grant the scopes you wish (based on tools) to the client and enable client credentials (Click on App > Grant Types / Scopes)
 3. Include the client ID and secret in the config file as well as the scopes you wish to use

+#### Option 2: OAuth2 Access Token (Individual Employee Access)
+1. Create a new client from the Ramp developer page and enable OAuth2 authorization code flow
+2. Implement OAuth2 flow in your application to obtain an access token for each employee
+3. Use the access token directly with the MCP server for employee-specific access

+**Note**: OAuth2 access tokens provide employee-scoped access, meaning each employee can only access data they have permissions for in Ramp.
+This is ideal for individual employee usage scenarios.

 ### Local Setup